Intel dossier

 5. Distressed Mall and Strip Conversions — Value-Add, Not Income

-Why: Vacant big-box and enclosed mall product is generating adaptive reuse transactions rather than retail acquisitions.
-The Kroger/DRA Advisors example in Louisville (former Lowe's acquired at $13M, sold at $22.6M for grocery conversion) is the value-add playbook: acquire the physical infrastructure at distressed retail pricing, and sell or develop for a higher-value use.
+Why: Vacant big-box and enclosed mall product is generating adaptive reuse examples rather than broad retail-income proof.
+The Kroger/DRA Advisors example in Louisville (former Lowe's acquired at $13M+, sold at $22.6M for grocery conversion) is a watchlist playbook: acquire the physical infrastructure at distressed retail pricing, and sell or develop for a higher-value use.

 Relevant use cases: Industrial conversion (urban infill), housing conversion (especially in supply-constrained coastal markets), medical/MOB conversion, and data center adaptive reuse in select markets.
 These are not income-first acquisitions — they are land and shell pricing plays where the returns come from use transformation, not from retail operations.